-EMS 110 Prerequisite(s):
+EMS 110

-EMS 122.
-EMS 130. and EMS 160 Corequisite(s):
+Corequisite(s): EMS 122, EMS 130, and EMS 160

 This course is designed to provide advanced airway management techniques and is required for paramedic certification.
 Topics include respiratory anatomy and physiology, airway/ventilation, adjuncts, surgical intervention, and rapid sequence intubation.
 Upon completion, students should be able to properly utilize all airway adjuncts and pharmacology associated with airway control and maintenance.